seakers/daphne/README.md

 # Daphne Development Container

 This repository houses a docker implementation of Daphne that can run on both Windows and Unix based operating systems.
-The purpose of this container is to aid in Daphne feature development.
+The purpose of this container is to shorten the Daphne development cycle.
 <br>
 <br>
 If you would like read about the purpose of Daphne, the `/refs` directory contains published papers detailing just that.